YuLingCheng/facebook-chatbot-game/have-your-mvp-in-prod-within-15-minutes-with-serverless.md

           integration: lambda
 ```

-To handle the POST requests we will need some more preparation :
+To handle the POST requests we will need some more preparation:

 * Create your Messenger app